OpenBSD VMM Install Guide

 ) is NOT the guest virtual machine (username.host.example.com

 ).
-Your virtual private server runs as a guest inside a host machine.
 You have root access inside your guest machine, but not the host machine. - NOTE: The host is not your personal virtual machine (VM).
 Your personal VM is a guest inside the host.
-The guest lives inside the host, so in order to get serial console access to the guest, you must first log in to the host.
+Because the guest runs inside the host, to obtain serial console access to the guest, you must first log in to the host.

-with the actual virtual machine name.
+Replace $VMNAME with the name of your virtual machine.
 The VM name will be in your email, and is likely your username.

 - At any time, if you want to escape the serial console, type